YxingC/bigdata/LogstashConf/README.md

 # Logstash Configuraton

 <br/>
-We first use `grok` to parse attributes every line
+1.We first use `grok` to parse attributes every line<br/>
-And then use `date` to transfer LogTime to date type Finally  use `multiline` to merge parsed lines into one through pattern `Delivered-To:` which is the begining of every mail
+2.And then use `date` to transfer LogTime to date type<br/>
+3.Finally  use `multiline` to merge parsed lines into one through pattern `Delivered-To:` which is the begining of every mail
 <br/>

 ### Attributes Parse From Mail